Apothecary: History

-In Exodus 30:25 of the Bible the art of the apothecary is already mentioned.
+In Exodus 30:25 of the Hebrew Bible, a practice similar to apothecary is mentioned.
 The profession of apothecary can be dated back at least to 2600 BC to ancient Babylon, which provides one of the earliest records of the practice of the apothecary.
-Clay tablets have been found with medical texts recording symptoms, prescriptions, and the directions for compounding.
+Clay tablets have been found with medical texts recording symptoms, prescriptions, and directions for compounding.

-The Papyrus Ebers from ancient Egypt, written around 1500 BC, contain a collection of more than 800 prescriptions.
-It lists over 700 different drugs.
+The Papyrus Ebers from ancient Egypt, written c.
+1500 BC, contains a collection of more than 800 prescriptions with over 700 drugs.

 In ancient India, the Sushruta Samhita, a compendium on the practice of medicine and medical formulations, has been traced back to the 1st century BC.